 - Direct nearly 12% of our funding to charities addressing domestic abuse and domestic violence

 - Notify organisations on average of within 12 days of us receiving their application whether their application was successful

 How to apply for funding

-If you are an organisation looking for funding, please go to the London Community Response portal to apply for funding.
+The London Community Response portal is closed for applications.
 This portal, hosted by London Funders, is an easy access point for organisations seeking urgent funds at this time.
 All emergency funds coming to or managed by LCF – including the National Emergencies Trust and the London Communities Coronavirus Appeal – are being allocated through this portal.
 By working with other funders on this portal, we want to support the sector by reducing time spent applying for funds.

 Working in partnership